Common Summer Questions

 Each ARCC leader has training in emergency wilderness medicine and all of our leaders are WFR certified (80 hours) or EMTs (120 hours).
 In addition to the multitude of experiences our leaders bring to ARCC, leaders are required to attend our week-long intensive staff training focusing on trip safety, group dynamics, logistics, leadership, communications, protocols and emergency procedures.

 How many leaders are on each program?

-Each ARCC program has one male and one female leader.
+Each ARCC program has two experienced and extensively trained leaders.
 In addition to these leaders, we also enlist local guides and expert partners for the service programs and for our adventure activities such as rafting, surfing, sailing and SCUBA diving to ensure the highest level of safety and instruction.

 What is the training of your trip leaders?

 All ARCC leaders come to us with rich experience in everything from teaching to outdoor education.
 In addition, every ARCC Trip Leader must go through at least 20 days of wilderness first aid and leadership training before leading for ARCC.
 The quality of ARCC’s leader training is the well known in our field and the minimum training standards we set for our program leaders are among the highest in the industry.
 At a minimum, EVERY leader must complete a rigorous ten-day Wilderness First Responder (WFR) training course, which is an 80-hour medical certification.
 All leaders are also required to attend ARCC’s intensive eight-day Staff Training which focuses on safety, group dynamics, logistics, communications, protocols and emergency procedures.